Enhancing victim protection and support

 Repairing the harm caused by hate crime requires a comprehensive national response that takes a victim-centred approach, placing a victim’s needs and rights at the heart of any action.
 Visit the page on ODIHR’s mandate to learn about OSCE participating States’ commitments to support victims of hate crime.

-Through its EStAR project (Enhancing Stakeholder Awareness and Resources for Hate Crime Victim Support), ODIHR helps participating States and civil society to create the structures, collaboration mechanisms and tools essential to ensuring that victims of hate crimes are protected, have full access to justice and receive the specialist support they need.
-The EStAR project offers guidance and practical resources to criminal justice professionals and victim support practitioners to meaningfully protect, engage with and assist victims of hate crime.
+Through its two-year EStAR project (Enhancing Stakeholder Awareness and Resources for Hate Crime Victim Support), ODIHR supported participating States and civil society in creating the structures, collaboration mechanisms and tools needed to ensure that victims of hate crimes are protected, have full access to justice and receive specialist support.
+The project's guidance and practical resources enable criminal justice professionals and victim support practitioners to meaningfully protect, engage with and assist victims of hate crime.
 All resources can be accessed via the links below.

 1. Enhancing understanding and responding to victims’ needs: